NaturalStupidlty/Noted/README.md

 The model is fed all unique topics that are present in the notes to be aware of context and have fewer duplicate topics.

+Future improvements: Automatically extract structured data from the notes and store it in a structured format.
+Use context of recent notes to improve the quality of results.

 ## 1. Installation

 - 1. Clone the repository